 Speaking of Kindles, how many people has the Kindle put out of work?
 Lumbermen who cut trees, paper mill workers, slowly getting cancer, booksellers, retail clerks, truck drivers - the list goes on.
 Paperless book put the paper business, out of business.

-But on the other hand, it also means an obscure convince-store clerk can rise to literary super-stardom, in this brave, new world.
+But on the other hand, it also means an obscure convince-store clerk can rise to literary super-stardom, in this brave, new digital world.